carlrobert/carlrobert.github.io/obsidian-tidbits.md

 | organizing ahead of time   | 🎨 emergent themes via links 😊            |
 | word count per ‘note’ note | 🤔 reusability – linking trains of thought |
 | cloud                      | ⏳ future proofing                          |
 ## Vault gardening – ways of learning and (re)discovering
 * Find orphaned files and broken links plugin
 * Improved random note plugin – re-visit stuff you might have forgotten
 * Use the local graph with neighbour links enabled (Filters)
 * Good ol’ search is always available
 * Try the Global graph view – your mileage may vary
 ## Single-page presentations using Excalidraw
 To be elaborated.

 For details, see Zsolt Viczian’s [A detailed walkthrough of the Excalidraw-Obsidian Slideshow 3.0 script - YouTube](https://www.youtube.com/watch?v=JwgtCrIVeEU)

-## My favourite community plugins for Obsidian
+## My fave community plugins for Obsidian
 * Auto Link Title
 * Calendar
 * Completr – word completion